DeepLcom/deepl-python/README.md

 Execute the tests using `pytest`.
 The tests communicate with the DeepL API using the auth key defined by the `DEEPL_AUTH_KEY` environment variable.

+Be aware that the tests make DeepL API requests that contribute toward your API usage.

 The test suite may instead be configured to communicate with the mock-server provided by [deepl-mock](https://www.github.com/DeepLcom/deepl-mock).
 Although most test cases work for either, some test cases work only with the DeepL API or the mock-server and will be otherwise skipped.
 The test cases that require the mock-server